 Lake Spring Park | Salem

 Mingle with the wildlife at Lake Spring Park.
 Specifically, the resident ducks love attention.
-Children 12 and younger are also welcome to fish the lake.
+Children 12 and younger are also welcome to fish the lake and it's a great spot for an afternoon picnic with goodies from a nearby restaurant in Downtown Salem.

 Highland Park | Roanoke